OleksandrDomin/OleksandrDromin/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>

 ## :man_technologist: Shortly about myself:
-I am a novice web developer eager to enhance my knowledge and skills in programming.
+I am a beginner web developer eager to enhance my knowledge and skills in programming.
 The world of web development has always fascinated me, and I have been striving to broaden my understanding and abilities.
 Although relatively new to this field, I bring valuable experience and a keen desire to expand it.

 I am excited to join the community of developers working on meaningful and impactful projects.
 I thoroughly enjoy spending hours immersed in coding.
 I have actively participated in group projects, tackling challenges that were initially complex for us but incredibly engaging.